Lex-DRL/Navetsea-S3-AWPI/README.md

 2. Select `initial_pre-LFS` branch and specify local folder to save to.
 Finish the cloning process.
 3. _**Local > LFS > Install...**_ > wait till LFS installation is complete _(it should say that in **Output** window; **Status bar** should say "Ready", "Done" or smth. similar)_.
 4. Switch to the `main` branch _(double-click it under "origin", in **Branches** window)_.
 5. Wait till it downloads the latest version of files.
+Done! ✅
 </details>

 ## Reasoning / About